Passion-Over-Pain/Passion-Over-Pain/README.md

 ## 🛠️ **Current Focus**

 - 🚀 **Building an RPG Game**
   A vanilla HTML, CSS, and JavaScript desktop game with rich storytelling, complex branching paths, and fast-paced mini-games.
 The game is currently not released that's why you won't find it here :).
-Follow Me to keep updated though.
+Follow Me to keep updated though. <br>
   🎮 Key Features:
   - **Dynamic character creation**
   - **Modular visual interfaces**